DavidWhitebird/componentsearch/README.md

  ####Steps
  1. Edit `/auth-server/authorization_code/app.js`.
 Set the secret variables there at the top of the file.
  1. Run all 5 of those scripts discussed above.
- 1. Open `localhost:3000`, don't click anything yet
+ 1. Open `localhost:5000`, don't click anything yet
  1. Open spotify on same browser in different tab
  1. Log into spotify with your personal spotify account. (create one if needed.
  1. Go to spotify webplayer `https://open.spotify.com/`, play any arbitrary song
- 1. On `localhost:3000`, click login to spotify. it will tak you to `localhost:8888` (the backend web server), with a prettier "login to spotify" button.
+ 1. On `localhost:5000`, click login to spotify. it will tak you to `localhost:3030` (the backend web server), with a prettier "login to spotify" button.
 Click that, it should take you to the real spotify login access request for the application.
- 1. After logging in and returning to `localhost:3000`, with music playing, click the `check now playing` button.
+ 1. After logging in and returning to `localhost:5000`, with music playing, click the `check now playing` button.
 It should display the song you are listening to.
 If you click it again when the song is different it should update correctly as well.

+#Production
+-   It is a terrific pain to run 2 node servers on 1 heroku app.
+Glad this article expressed the pain somewhat: https://medium.com/@nadayar/heroku-fu-multiple-servers-on-one-dyno-6fc68d57b373
+    - Solution used from this post: https://github.com/facebook/create-react-app/issues/639#issuecomment-262639032